Updated May 10, 2023

 About EOD Full Form in Banking

-EOD Full Form in Banking stands for event of default (EOD), which is a situation which enables a borrower to claim full repayment of an outstanding sum before it is payable.
+EOD Full Form in Banking stands for the event of default (EOD), which is a situation that enables a borrower to claim full repayment of an outstanding sum before it is payable.
 The creditor will frequently incorporate a clause in the contract concerning events of default to safeguard them via agreements.
 During the EOD, the creditor can liquidate the loan amount and retrieve the committed collateral.

 Few Things to Note about EOD

 - When a debtor disobeys the conditions of a lending contract, it results in the Event of default.

 - During EOD, late fines often have to be paid when the creditor fails to repay the amount on time.